rjenkin/certificates-demo/docs/ct_verifying.md

 **Step 3: Search for this base64-encoded Log ID**

-Now search for this base64-encoded value in Google's official CT log list [https://www.gstatic.com/ct/log_list/v3/all_logs_list.json](https://www.gstatic.com/ct/log_list/v3/all_logs_list.json)
+Now search for this base64-encoded value in Google's official CT log list.

 ## Next section